-At Hong Leong Finance, we value solid partnerships that stand the test of time.
+Dividends Declared \$\$44.4 Million At Hong Leong Finance, we value solid partnerships that stand the test of time.
 We understand the need to strengthen our relevance to customers and support their evolving needs, especially in an increasingly challenging economic environment.
 In doing so, we work closely with our business partners and adapt to change by pursuing new and innovative solutions that create mutually beneficial experiences.
-As an SME specialist, we are committed to delivering the highest standards and enhancing effectiveness to benefit our customers.
+As a SME specialist, we are committed to delivering the highest standards and enhancing effectiveness to benefit our customers.
 We strive to foster growth opportunities and establish firm foundations with these SMEs, so that they may in turn build bridges and cultivate greater value for their customers.